samvera/hyrax/README.md

 ## User interface

-**Remove** turbolinks support from `app/assets/stylesheets/application.css` if present:
+**Remove** turbolinks support from `app/assets/javascripts/application.js` if present by deleting the following line:

 ```
 //= require turbolinks
 ```

-Turbolinks causes the dynamic content editor not to load.
+Turbolinks causes the dynamic content editor not to load, and also causes a number of accessibility problems.

 ## Integration with Dropbox, Box, etc.